 Over the years I have contributed photographs to newspapers and magazines ranging from The Guardian to New Internationalist and Camerawork (the now-famous 1981 issue on Ireland) and have specialised on environmental and sustainability themes for both Environmental Images and Photofusion picture agencies.
 The blogger ‘Morris Oxford‘ identified me as one of the 10 photographers in Oxford to watch in November 2023.

 I am also revisiting my archive of b/w photos from the 1970s and 1980s.
 There are currently six collections up here on allotments, the worker co-operative movement, a Co-op horticultural show, the ‘Green Gatherings’, Nicaragua in the 1980s and China under Chairman Mao, with more collections to follow.
 I like to feel that there is a thread of ‘humanitarian optimism’ running through my work.

 The Bhopal Medical Appeal (BMA) has published an archive of 73 of my photos from the time I was working there in 1986.
 They are published for the first time and are part of the commemoration of the disaster at Bhopal in December 1984.
 I am very pleased to have been able to contribute to the BMA campaign in this way.
 They remain a very moving portrayal of an issue that still hasn’t gone away.

 I have worked with Prof Florence Boos of the University of Iowa to add around 70 photographs I took in Faroe and Iceland in 2013 to the on-line edition of William Morris’s Icelandic Journals.
 You can view them here.
 These were augmented by a further trip to Iceland in 2017.

-I am a member of the Royal Photographic Society and the Oxford Photographer’s Group.
+I have no formal photographic training, though I did do a post grad degree in Film Studies at PCL in the late 1970s.
+I am a member of the Royal Photographic Society and the co-convenor of the Oxford Photographer’s Group.